nbernabe09/dancing-salmon/README.md

 # APIs

-Whats Wrong With Me App uses a number of open source APIs to access information for use with the application:
+Dancing Salmon uses a number of open source APIs to access information for use with the application:

 * [Discogs] - An open source repository of Music Albums and Artists
 * [Bands In Town] - An open source repository of concert schedules